-A mindful presenter considers, crafts and conveys their message with a high level of awareness.
-A distracted mind has a habit of reacting rather than responding and operating on autopilot rather than appreciation.
-A mindful presenter conditions their mind to focus with clarity on how to connect with their audience emotionally as well as intellectually.
+A mindful presenter considers, crafts and deliver their message with a high level of awareness.
+A distracted mind has a habit of reacting rather than responding.
+It operates on autopilot rather than appreciation.
+A mindful presenter conditions their mind to focus with clarity on how to connect with their audience.
+Connecting emotionally as well as intellectually.

 It’s not a new idea, the Greek philosopher Aristotle told us about it 23 centuries ago.
-In the knowledge that human beings are emotional creatures as well as thinking ones, Aristotle shared the concept of pathos as a means of stirring people’s emotions to connect them to a speaker.
+He reminded us a long time ago that human beings are emotional creatures as well as thinking ones.
+Aristotle shared the concept of pathos as a means of stirring people’s emotions to connect them to a speaker.

 The mindful presenter is aware that appealing purely to logic (logos) at the expense of our emotions is the route to mediocrity.
 That said, the mindful presenter uses the wisdom of logos (appealing to logic) to understand, avoid and overcome the many obstacles of pathos (appealing to emotions)

-One of the worst bad public speaking habits any presenter or public speaker can make is to not know their audience.
-Public speaking aside, every marketing expert will tell you that knowing your audience is central to any strategy.
-The mindful presenter understands that if you ‘fire’ information to an audience without being in a complete state of readiness or without a mindful aim you will fail.
+One of the worst bad public speaking habits any speaker can make is to not know their audience.
+Public speaking aside, every marketing expert will tell you that knowing your audience is central to any effective strategy.
+The mindful presenter understands that if you ‘fire’ information to an audience without being in a complete state of readiness or without a mindful aim, you will fail.

-Do your research and get to know them before you begin building your presentation.
-Speak to them, email them and find out as much as you possibly can about, who they are, how much they know already, what they want and what they need.
+Do your research.
+Get to know your audience before you begin building your presentation.
+Speak to them, email or meet with them if possible.
+Find out as much as you possibly can about, who they are, how much they know already, what they want and need from you.

 When it comes to public speaking and presenting, the mindful presenter knows that this couldn’t be further from the truth.
 Akin to the first bad habit, ‘fire, aim, ready, it’s lazy and disrespectful to assume that every audience is the same.
 In this Forbes article, ‘12 Pro Tips for Tailoring Your Presentation to Your Audience’ the author writes an important truth; ‘Every audience and venue is different and comes with its own energy and vibe’.

-The mindful presenter is familiar with ‘The curse of knowledge’ and uses that knowledge to focus on impact.
-It’s a universal phenomenon in which the speaker knows so much about their topic that they share that knowledge in the assumption that their audience will understand what they are speaking about.
-Most people will agree this is high up on the list of bad public speaking habits.
+The mindful presenter is familiar with ‘The curse of knowledge’.
+It’s a universal phenomenon in which the speaker knows so much about their topic, that they share that knowledge in the assumption that their audience will understand what they are speaking about.

-The mindful presenter avoids the curse by adopting a practice of ensuring that everything they share is relevant to their audience and explained simply and clearly.
+The mindful presenter avoids the curse by adopting a practice of ensuring that everything they share is relevant to their audience.
+They take the time to ensure everything is explained simply and clearly.

 The mindful presenter avoids this by crafting a clear and compelling message.
 Their entire presentation revolves around, supports and animates that message.
-They understand that the only reason they are speaking is because they have an important message to share and they have to work hard to ensure that their message will stick.
+They understand that the only reason they are speaking is because they have an important message to share.
+They work hard to ensure that their message will stick.

-At mindful presenter we refer to it as the ‘M Point’; it’s the moment of truth where you are able to answer the question, ‘What result do I really want from this presentation?’ with absolute clarity.
+At mindful presenter we refer to it as the ‘M Point’; it’s the moment of truth.
+The critical moment where you are able to answer the question, ‘What result do I really want from this presentation?’